superkam/ikam.pro/assets/meshr/privacy-policy.md

 ## Introduction

-This Privacy Policy describes how MeshR ("we," "our," or "us") handles information when you use our application.
+This Privacy Policy describes how Meshr ("we," "our," or "us") handles information when you use our application.

 ## Information Collection